 What was a 17th coaching inn with exposed beams and inglenook fireplaces, is now a serious restaurant with comfortable accommodation.
 Although there is still a bar, where you can just enjoy a drink.

-On the food front, proprietor Trevor Bosch also heads the kitchen team that specialises in carefully-sourced British (often local) produce.
+On the food front, proprietor Trevor Bosh also heads the kitchen team that specialises in carefully-sourced British (often local) produce.
 At lunchtime this means freshly-prepared sandwiches, light dishes such as 'Minute Steak' or their more ambitious lunch menu.

 In the evening, the menu expands with starters such as 'Spicy Fish Cakes with Lemongrass & Coriander Mayonnaise'; 'Twice-Baked Oxford Blue Cheese Soufflé, Glazed in a Parsley & Parmesan Cream'; 'Crispy Squid & Grilled Chorizo Sausage with Avocado & Plum Tomato Salsa' and 'Crispy Aylesbury Duck & Bacon Salad with Ginger & Hoi Sin Dressing'.